erikoest/symath/README.md

 quaternion i is identical to the complex imaginary unit.
 Some simple reduction rules are available for the quaternions as well.

-### Vectors, covectors and linear operators
+### Vectors, oneforms and linear operators

-Variables can be defined as vectors, covectors, d-forms and other vector-like objects by specifying a type when created.
+Variables can be defined as vectors, oneforms, multilinear forms and other vector-like objects by specifying a type when created.
 Vector-like objects are associated with a vector space.
-The 'vector space' is matematically speaking an abuse of the term since vectors, covectors and linear operators live in separate vector spaces (typically denoted as V, V^V and VxVx...xV).
+The 'vector space' is matematically speaking an abuse of the term since vectors, n-forms and other linear operators live in separate vector spaces (typically denoted as V, V^V and VxVx...xV).
 They are, however, closely related, and share many properties.
 So we let all these vector-like object share their vector space.
 This may be changed in the future.

 The vector space may be defined with a set of basis vectors and a metric.
 This is optional, but a requirement if the vectors are to be